sadkowsk/native-lands-locator/README.md

 **v.
 Question Generation:** NatLlo’s third output component involves synthesizing three new research questions based on the user's input and the identified geographic entities and native lands.

+**vi.
+Response Customization:** This step depends on the user’s input.
+Responses are formatted based on whether the input includes a request for geographic entity identification, references geographic locations, or falls outside these criteria.

 ## 3. Model Card
 - See `modelcard.md` above
 - Also see https://cdn.openai.com/papers/gpt-4-system-card.pdf